Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Methods

 Based on experimental observations, we noticed that using the relative (difference) distance between source and target treatment times could help to speed up and stabilize training.
 As a result, we subtracted the source vectors from the target vectors to get their diff-vectors, which we then concatenate with the summation vector of the target treatment feature and timestep embeddings.
 We finally used the new concatenated embedding instead of the original timestep embedding to feedforward through the U-Net except for the middle-block part as shown in Figure~\ref{model_arch}.
 In the middle-block (also known as bottle-neck) of U-Net, we only inject the summation feature between the timestep and target treatment embeddings.
 Based on our experimental observation, this way provides us a smooth and fast learning process when blending the target-treatment messages into the diffusion timesteps.

-In the input to the model, we concatenated the source multi-parametric MRIs (i.e., $\mathbf{x}_{s_1}, \mathbf{x}_{s_2},\text{ and}, \mathbf{x}_{s_3}$) with $\mathbf{x}_t$.
+In the input to the model, we concatenated the source multi-parametric MRI (i.e., $\mathbf{x}_{s_1}, \mathbf{x}_{s_2},\text{ and}, \mathbf{x}_{s_3}$) with $\mathbf{x}_t$.
 Note that $\mathbf{x}_t$ is the target MRI with diffusion noise according to Eq.~\ref{eq:2}.
 There are two outputs of the model.
 The first is the diffusion estimated diffusion noise at the time step $t$.
 This can be used to generate images using Eq.~\ref{eq:12}.
 The second output is the prediction of the tumor masks from both the source MRIs ($\mathbf{x}^{\mathcal{S}}$) and the noised target MRI ($\mathbf{x}_t$).
 As a result, rather than being a pure diffusion model, our TaDiff is a hybrid network that combines both denoising diffusion and segmentation tasks, allowing us to generate future MRI and segment longitudinal tumor growth masks simultaneously in an end-to-end manner.
 We present the extension of the DDPM training and sampling processes in Algorithms~\ref{alg:train} and~\ref{alg:sample} respectively.
+Note that, the diffusion and segmentation branches share the encoder component.
+The diffusion process requires 600 steps to generate the target images, whereas the segmentation process utilizes only the final 10 steps.
+These final steps provide the highest quality input, from which we generate 10 masks.
+These masks are then weighted and averaged to produce the final segmentation mask.
+This method ensures that the segmentation masks benefit from the high-quality inputs derived from the latter stages of the diffusion process.

-The uncertainty maps can be generated by computing the standard deviation of our model's predictions on the same conditioning inputs with multiple samplings (in this work, we considered 5 samplings).
+Like~\cite{wolleb2022diffusion}, applying our model with multiple stochastic sampling processes (in this work, we considered 5 samplings), one can obtain pixel-wise uncertainty maps for both the predicted tumor masks and the synthesized MRIs by computing the standard deviation of our model's predictions on the same conditioning inputs.